VasiliuIonela/Project-OrangeHRM/README.md

 * Bugs have been created based on the failed tests.
 The complete bug reports can be found here:
 * Full regression testing is needed after the bugs are fixed.
 ## 1.7 Test Completion
+* The Traceability matrix was generated and can be found here:
+* Test execution chart was generated:
+* The final report shows that:
+* A total number of 22 test cases were planned for execution and all of them were executed.
+* A number of: bugs were found.

 # 2 SQL Section